-Psychology Today states that “Journaling can have a negative effect on your behavior and well being,” under certain circumstances.
+Psychology Today states that “Journaling can have a negative effect on your behavior and well-being,” under certain circumstances.
 So when you wallow in negative thoughts, blame others, become self-obsessed, or don’t use it to experience life, then you won’t benefit from keeping a journal.
 (1)

 The benefits of keeping a journal

 When you do a Google search about the benefits of keeping a journal, there are numerous articles related to stress management, anxiety, and learning.
-Many are from extremely credible organizations and are the result of scientific study.
+Many are from extremely credible organizations and are the result of scientific studies.
 Intermountain Healthcare lists not only the reduction of stress as a benefit, but also an improvement of immune function, memory, mood, and emotional function.
 (2)